 Contrary to what the television commercials promise, energy drinks are not a substitute for a wholesome diet.
 Assuming that your child has a natural aversion to vegetables and giving in to their pleas for fast food is not the answer, either.

 While books on parenting warn against coaxing and cajoling your child to “finish what’s on your plate”, your parental instinct may override this well-meaning advice.
 How then, do you solve this crisis with your child’s health hanging in the balance?
 Let’s combine forces to finally crack this enigma so that your child can blossom into everything that you’d want him to be.
+Here are our top picks of the practical ideas that may have your child eating out of your hands when it comes to healthy food choices:

 Your child looks up to you when it comes to healthy eating.
 If you gorge on a slice of pizza, your child is likely to resist that platter of vegetables on the table.
-Grown-ups need to be on their best behaviour when it comes to teaching children how to eat healthy.
+Grown-ups need to be on their best behavior when it comes to teaching children how to eat healthy.

 Over millions of years of evolution, humans have derived all the nourishment their bodies needed from nature’s bounty.
 With children, the basic principles of healthy eating remain the same.
 Limit processed food to the least amount possible.
 Include raw foods such as fruits and fibrous vegetables like tomato and cucumber in their diet for a host of health benefits.